 I went to the restaurant next door.

-This dish takes its name from the Korean word for mixing rice but this variation mixes it with rice ramen instead.
-Sautéed vegetables, savory ground beef, and a fried egg are served over rice ramen, then mixed all together so the flavors and textures combine to create a gloriously tasty gluten free bibimbap ramen bowl!
+Sautéed vegetables, savory ground beef, and a fried egg are served over rice ramen, then mixed all together so the flavors and textures combine to create a gloriously tasty gluten-free ramen bowl!

 - 2 teaspoons sweet red chili sauce